VCU sits at 100 regular-season Atlantic 10 victories — here are 10 of the most memorable

 Justin Tillman tied the game at 84 at the Robins Center on a dunk with 35 seconds to play, and Mo Alie-Cox blocked an attempt by Richmond’s ShawnDre’ Jones with 5 seconds left.
 Earlier, with 1:37 to play, the Rams were awarded a technical free throw when the Spiders were caught with six players on the floor.
 Melvin Johnson made it.

-In overtime, the Rams went 6 of 6 at the free throw line — Johnson was 4 of 4 — to seal it.
+In overtime, the Rams went 6 of 6 at the foul line — Johnson was 4 of 4 — to seal it.

 Feb.
 4, 2017: VCU 83, St. Bonaventure 77 (OT)